 A tight market for drivers will endure for a while forcing most trucking companies to ultimately increase wages for their employees.
 Now carriers of all sizes will need to accelerate their cash flow in order to keep up with new driver wages, which might put a strain on their working capital.
 However, the solution to this is freight factoring.
 Freight factoring provides trucking companies with cash flow immediately, instead of having to wait several days to get paid.
 This allows carriers to pay their expenses and grow their business.
 Trucking companies who utilize freight factoring will be able to keep up with trends and competition by paying their drivers quickly and maintaining competitive pay.

 Single Point Capital offers factoring solutions to carriers throughout the United States.
 We are committed to providing fast and efficient invoice factoring so that carriers can gain a foothold in the trucking industry at the start of the year.
+Why fall behind the competition by waiting 30, 60, or even 90 days to get paid from previous jobs?
+Single Point Capital will make cash avialable within a single day from the time you submit your unpaid invoices for factoring.
 To learn more about our comprehensive services, contact us today.